rottingcorpse/react-test/readme.md

 $ npm test
 ```

-Unfortunately, I didn't have enought knowledge and time to prepare tests for existing functionality.
+Unfortunately, I didn't have enough knowledge and time to prepare tests for existing functionality.